 My songs, sometimes cryptic or metaphoric, are always about work - what we do to keep ourselves alive.
 I grew up in a place that was rural and industrial, beginning my working life in the flat fields and rusty factories of s/w Ontario.
 My experiences, and those of my relatives and ancestors - farmers and farm-hands, truck drivers, auto workers, clerks and secretaries, welders, construction workers, and carnies - form the foundation of who I am and how I approach songwriting.

 I’m fascinated and suspicious of our changing world and the state of the post-industrial economy.
 Wise elders tell me that a lucrative post-war labour market in North America allowed workers the luxuries of a comfortable wage and a robust social safety net for those who needed it.
 Young, forward-thinkers tell me we are currently in an age of austerity and precarity that provides few guarantees for us.
 From what I’ve seen, work has always been precarious; it’s always at risk of being taken away.
 Having grown up in a blue-collar place, I am compelled to tell stories about people who bust their asses everyday at jobs they could lose, through no fault of their own, any day.
 I am compelled to write about the struggles of working people.

 Everything I write, whether a love song or a lament on our current state of affairs, is a song of solidarity.
 I write with hope that someone will relate, so we don’t have to struggle alone.

-Stay tuned for my forthcoming album in 2018-2019.
+Stay tuned for my forthcoming single in Spring 2019.
 Feel free to subscribe to my mailing list at the bottom of the site.